derrickoswald/CIMSpace/README.md

 Common Information Model (CIM) visualization and tools.

 # Overview
-CIMSpace allows you to read, display and analyze CIM files, which are a data interchange format based on IEC standards 61968 & 61970.
+CIMSpace allows you to read, display, analyze and edit CIM files, which are a data interchange format based on IEC standards 61968 & 61970.
 See [CIM users group](http://cimug.ucaiug.org/default.aspx) for additional details on the CIM format.

 # Online